salomoneb/site/_posts/2017-01-05-email-obfuscation.md

 All of this works because the indices of `var letters` correspond to the order that the `dictionary` characters should be assembled in.

-I have no idea how effective this actually is for stopping spambots (some people also claim that [obfuscation is worthless](https://qz.com/181635/surprise-theres-really-no-need-to-conceal-your-email-address-from-spammers/)), but I loved the idea and wanted to use it on my own website; however, as someone with a long email address, I really didn’t want to have to deal with manually shuffling the characters and assigning references to things, so I figured I’d Get The Computer To Do It For Me.
+I have no idea how effective this actually is for stopping spambots (some people also claim that [obfuscation is worthless](https://qz.com/181635/surprise-theres-really-no-need-to-conceal-your-email-address-from-spammers/)), but I liked the idea and wanted to use it on my own website.
+However, as someone with a long email address, I really didn’t want to have to deal with manually shuffling the characters and assigning references to things, so I figured I’d Get The Computer To Do It For Me.

 To shuffle the variable elements, I used a version of the [Fisher-Yates Shuffle](https://bost.ocks.org/mike/shuffle/).